 "I am seeing more confidence, better sleep, calmer moods, better coordination, more attentiveness and focus.
 It’s the most progress I have ever seen with my son, and we have tried MANY interventions—every parent should know this program exists.”
 Andrea A., parent

 With the Brain and Sensory Foundations program we learn the innate neurodevelopmental movements of infancy—rhythmic movements, primitive reflexes, and postural reflexes.
 Neurodevelopmental movements can help progress come more quickly and easily because they directly calm and mature the neuro-sensory-motor systems.
 These innate movements are especially important for children with challenges because they relax fight-or-flight states and help to build more mature physical, social-emotional, and cognitive skills.
+See the effectiveness of this unique combination of tools in the stories of transformation below.

 We can embrace play and curiosity and move together in enjoyable, targeted ways that work for all ages.
 Everyone wins and daily life becomes so much easier.
 Here are two examples:

-After just one evening of neurodevelopmental movement, Dylan (13 years old with autism) went to sleep calmly that evening, something he had always resisted in the past.
+After just one evening of neurodevelopmental movement, Dylan (13 year old with autism) went to sleep calmly that evening, something he had always resisted in the past.
 After two weeks, Dylan’s mother wrote about the remarkable changes she had been witnessing:

 “When we brush Dylan's teeth he usually pulls his upper lip over his teeth in a protective manner which makes it difficult to clean those front teeth.
 He usually screams and bites the tooth brush, now he is actually pulling his lip up to expose the teeth and there is no screaming of pain or discomfort.
 He has less resistance to task requests, more self control, and less reactive behavior.”